-- (a) Generally.
-A nonconforming use may continue to exist so long as it remains otherwise lawful, subject to the provisions in this section. - (b) Cessation of use.
-If a nonconforming use ceases for any reason, whether intentional or otherwise, for more than 12 continuous months, such use shall not be reestablished.137 A business of a seasonal nature shall not be deemed discontinued during periods which it is normally inactive (i.e., marinas, ski hills, campgrounds).
+(a) Generally.
+A nonconforming use may continue to exist so long as it remains otherwise lawful, subject to the provisions in this section.

+(b) Cessation of use.
+If a nonconforming use ceases for any reason, whether intentional or otherwise, for more than 12 continuous months, such use shall not be reestablished.139 A business of a seasonal nature shall not be deemed discontinued during periods which it is normally inactive (i.e., marinas, ski hills, campgrounds).
 If the zoning administrator determines that a nonconforming use has ceased to operate for more than the aforementioned time period, he or she shall initiate the process established under division 7 of article 7.
-However, if a temporary structure houses a nonconforming use, such use shall terminate upon cessation of such use.
-138 - (c) Change in extent.
-Except as may be provided in this article or in state law, a nonconforming use existing on the effective date of this chapter or any amendment thereto, shall not increase in volume, intensity, or frequency if the increase of such results in a change in use. - (d) Limitation on structural alterations.
+However, if a temporary structure houses a nonconforming use, such use shall terminate upon cessation of such use.140

+(c) Change in extent.
+Except as may be provided in this article or in state law, a nonconforming use existing on the effective date of this chapter or any amendment thereto, shall not increase in volume, intensity, or frequency if the increase of such results in a change in use.

+(d) Limitation on structural alterations.
 Structural alterations or additions to a structure housing a nonconforming use shall not be permitted in excess of 50 percent of the structure's equalized assessed value; however, ordinary maintenance and repair shall be allowed.
 Except as may be provided in this article, no additional detached principal or accessory buildings may be added to the nonconforming use unless such use is brought into compliance or a conditional use for the nonconforming use is approved per s.
+23.13-6.

-23.13-6. - (e) Damage to structure housing nonconforming use.
-If a structure housing a nonconforming use is damaged beyond 50 percent of its present equalized assessed value, such use shall not be reestablished. - (f) Change of location.
-A nonconforming use shall not be moved in whole or in part to any other portion of the lot or to another structure than what was occupied on the effective date of this chapter or any amendment thereto that created the nonconforming use. - (g)Casual, occasional, accessory, or incidental use.
-Casual, occasional, accessory, or incidental use after the primary nonconforming use has terminated, shall not be deemed to perpetuate a nonconforming use.
-139 - (h) Change of production.
-A change in the method or quantity of production and the incorporation of new technology into a nonconforming use is permitted provided the original character of the use remains the same.
-140 - (i) Nonconforming use as a public nuisance.
-A nonconforming use, regardless of its duration, may be prohibited or restricted if it constitutes a public nuisance or is harmful to the public health, safety, or welfare.
-141
+(e) Damage to structure housing nonconforming use.
+If a structure housing a nonconforming use is damaged beyond 50 percent of its present equalized assessed value, such use shall not be reestablished.

+(f) Change of location.
+A nonconforming use shall not be moved in whole or in part to any other portion of the lot or to another structure than what was occupied on the effective date of this chapter or any amendment thereto that created the nonconforming use.

+(g) Casual, occasional, accessory, or incidental use.
+Casual, occasional, accessory, or incidental use after the primary nonconforming use has terminated, shall not be deemed to perpetuate a nonconforming use.141

+(h) Change of production.
+A change in the method or quantity of production and the incorporation of new technology into a nonconforming use is permitted provided the original character of the use remains the same.142

+(i) Nonconforming use as a public nuisance.
+A nonconforming use, regardless of its duration, may be prohibited or restricted if it constitutes a public nuisance or is harmful to the public health, safety, or welfare.143

+(j) Unsafe conditions.
+Nothing in this chapter shall be deemed to prevent the strengthening or restoring to a safe condition of any structure or part thereof, provided that such work conforms to the provisions in this chapter.

-136 Commentary: See s.
+138 Commentary: See s.
 59.69(10m), Wis.
 Stats.

-137 Commentary: See s.
+139 Commentary: See s.
 59.69(10)(a), Wis.
 Stats.

-138 Commentary: See s.
+140 Commentary: See s.
 59.69(10)(a), Wis.
 Stats.

-139 Commentary: See Village of Menominee Falls v.
+141 Commentary: See Village of Menominee Falls v.
 Veirstahler, 183 Wis.
 2d 96, 515 N.W.2d 290 (Ct.
 App.
 1994)

-140 Commentary: See Racine County v.
+142 Commentary: See Racine County v.
 Cape, 2002 WI App 19, 250 Wis.
 2d 44, 639 N.W.2d 782, 01-0740

-141 Commentary: See Town of Delafield v.
+143 Commentary: See Town of Delafield v.
 Sharpley, 212 Wis.
 2d 332, 568 N.W.2d 779 (Ct.
 App.
 1997, 96-2458)